 Even though it has its limitations, such as the amount you can transfer, many people prefer e-Transfer over Electronic Funds Transfer (EFT) for one reason: it saves you a lot of time.
 Another benefit is that you don’t have to exchange banking details to execute the transfer.

 In an Interac e-Transfer, Interac becomes an intermediary in transferring funds between one bank or credit union account and another.
-It leverages two communication end-points: email and phone.
+It leverages two communication endpoints: email and phone.

 If you wish to execute an e-Transfer to someone, the first step is to initiate a request with the financial institution you have an account with.
-The intended recipient will then get an email and/or a text message, providing them with the link that will allow you to deposit the money into their preferred bank or credit union account.
+The intended recipient will then get an email and/or a text message, providing them with the link that will allow them to deposit the money into their preferred bank or credit union account.

 The e-Transfer comes with a security question that the recipient will have to answer to complete the transfer.
 The answer is either something you and the recipient both know or something you can communicate to them, preferably using a channel other than email or a text message for security reasons.